How to Get Revenge on CenturyLink Robocalls

 Telemarketing companies must get your written consent to put you on their calling lists.
 They should also let you know that they use robocalls as a part of their marketing campaigns.
 You are allowed to remove your number from the list whenever you like.

-When it comes to legal robocalls that you may want to take, they usually come from one of the following organizations:
+When it comes to robocalls that you may want to take, they usually come from one of the following organizations:

 1. Pharmacies often make robocalls to let their customers know when a prescription is ready for pickup